-RETAIL Workers in this sector self food directly to consumers in retail outlets including supermarkets, convenience, grocery stores, and buyers' clubs.
+RETAIL Workers in this sector sell food directly to consumers in retail outlets including supermarkets, convenience, grocery stores, and buyers' clubs.
 Workers in retail also include those who cook and prepare foods for delis and bakeries within the retail outlets, receive shipments, stock shelves, and clean the facilities.

 SERVICE The service sector is the largest segment of the food system.
-Workers in this segment prepare, cook and seven food, barren, and wash shiess.
+Workers in this segment prepare, cook and serve food, bartend, and wash dishes.
 This sector includes full-service restaurants, casual dining and quick service establishments, catering businesses, food trucks, and food service establishments such as cafeterias and dining halls.